zacharski/database-course/README.md

   * test and evaluate you code.
   * move you code to a production environment.

-Both tasks and projects are evaluated as to whether the code works or not (passes the necessary tests).
+Projects are evaluated as to whether the code works or not (passes the necessary tests).
 If it does not you will fix your code and resubmit.
 You can submit as many times as necessary to pass the tests.
 The test set that is used to evaluate your code may be larger than that given to you to aid you in development.
 For some projects there are optional parts for which you will get additional points.

-You must complete the prerequisite tasks before starting a project and you cannot demo more than 2 projects per week.
+You must complete the prerequisite tasks before starting a project and you cannot submit more than 2 projects per week.

 ## Core Competency Task

 Often when you are applying for a job, you are given a timed programming task.
 The core competency task is designed to help you prepare for this.
 The tasks involves writing a backend for a web service in JavaScript and PostgreSQL.
 You can take the test at any time (after you meet the prerequisites), but once you start you will have four hours to complete it.
+By *any time* I mean that you can decide to take it at 1 in the afternoon on a particular Tuesday, or 1am on a Sunday morning.